HMS Princess Royal (1853): Background and description

+Screw conversion

-Princess Royal measured 217 ft on the gundeck and 179 ft 4 in on the keel.
-She had a beam of 58 ft 2 in, a depth of hold of 24 ft, a deep draught of 26 ft 6 in and had a tonnage of 3130 tons burthen.
-The ship was fitted with a horizontal two-cylinder single-expansion steam engine built by Maudslay, Sons and Field that was rated at 400 nominal horsepower and drove a single propeller shaft.
-Her boilers provided enough steam to give the engine 1492 ihp that was good for a speed of 11 kn.
+Completion of the French fast steam-powered, second-rate in early 1852 and the French preparations for building more like her caused an invasion scare that prompted the First Derby ministry to authorize a large programme of steam-powered ships of the line to maintain British naval superiority, thus initiating a naval arms race between France and Britain.
+Captain Baldwin Wake Walker, the new Surveyor of the Navy, ordered Princess Royal to be converted in 1852 in response while she was still under construction.
+The ship measured 217 ft on the gun deck and 179 ft 3 in on the keel.
+She had a beam of 58 ft 2 in, a depth of hold of 24 ft, a deep draught of 26 ft 6 in and had a tonnage of 3,130 tons burthen.
+Princess Royal was fitted with a horizontal, two-cylinder, single-expansion steam engine built by Maudslay, Sons and Field that was rated at 400 nominal horsepower and drove a single propeller shaft.
+During her sea trials in Stokes Bay on 2 November 1853, her boilers provided enough steam for the engine to produce 1491 ihp that was good for a speed of 11 kn.
 Her crew numbered 850 officers and ratings.

-The ship's muzzle-loading, smoothbore armament consisted of thirty-two 8 in shell guns on her lower gundeck and thirty-four 32-pounder (56 cwt) guns on her upper gundeck.
-Between her forecastle and quarterdeck, she carried twenty-four 32-pounder (42 cwt) guns and a single 68-pounder gun.
+The ship's armament consisted of thirty-two 8-inch shell guns on her lower gun deck and thirty-four 32-pounder (56 cwt) guns on her upper gun deck.
+Between her forecastle and quarterdeck, she carried twenty-four 32-pounder (42 cwt) guns and a single 68-pounder gun on a pivot mount.